Uncanny Avengers: AXIS

 During the AXIS storyline, Red Skull's S-Men abduct Havok, Rogue, and Scarlet Witch.
-They manage to break free thanks to Rogue's new powers from Wonder Man where they manage to rescue Magneto.
+They manage to break free thanks to Rogue's new powers from Wonder Man and rescue Magneto.
 When the group is confronted by the S-Men, Magneto uses his abilities to kill the S-Men and then kill Red Skull which causes him to unleash the Red Onslaught.
 Magneto, Havok, Rogue, and Scarlet Witch confront Red Onslaught and are joined by the Avengers, the X-Men, and the allies of both teams.
 Red Onslaught then unleashes the Stark Sentinels on them.
 After Scarlet Witch and Doctor Doom cast an inversion spell, Red Onslaught is inverted alongside the personalities of those present.
 When it came to deciding on what should be done about Red Skull, Havok quits the Avengers Unity Squad and rejoins the X-Men.
 Following the reinversion spell being cast, the Avengers Unity Squad is rebuilt with a revived Doctor Voodoo as its latest member.